MarcosCM/tweelytics/README.md

 * ``server.port``.
 Default: 8080/8081/8082 for chooser/processor/saver.
 * ``analyzers.mock``.
 Default: true.
 If true gets random predictions instead of using the Indico API.
 * ``saver.mock``.
 Default: false.
 If true mocks the DB.

+Gradle can be used to run the chooser, processors and saver.